 In support of the Technical and Vocational Education and Training initiatives by the Ministry of Education, MHB with three other industry partners formed a strategic collaboration to become an active player by providing Structured Internship Programme placements for students from the institutions managed by the Department of Polytechnic and Community College Education.

 In keeping up with the global trend of moving towards digitalisation to support MISC’s business needs, we embarked on two groupwide digitalisation initiatives in 2019 to increase our efficiency in managing the human resource aspect of the organisation.
 These two initiatives are the Talent Management System and MISC Feedback Platform application.

 Key Development for Our Seafarers

-MISC Group’s key focus is to develop a sustainable pool of seafarers, and we are committed to provide a pipeline of highly skilled and motivated employees who can execute the business strategies of the Group.
-Through our Integrated Marine Services subsidiary, Eaglestar, we are continuously seeking ways to enhance their competencies, proficiency and capabilities in various aspects of the business and operations.
-For the year in review, Eaglestar supported the development of its seafarers by investing USD8.7 million in training and development programmes.
+Part of the Group’s strategic focus and commitment is to ensure that there is a sustainable pool of seafarers who can execute the business strategies through our integrated marine services subsidiary, Eaglestar.
+In order for us to achieve that, we are continuously investing in staff training and retraining, talent development and succession planning to enhance their competencies, proficiency and capabilities in various aspects of the business and operations.
+During the year in review, Eaglestar supported the development of its seafarers by investing RM54.2 million in training and development programmes.

 Eaglestar is also identifying and developing new and future-ready skills for the seafarers to understand and operate new concepts in smart ships, multi-fuel engine designs, as well as changes in maritime legislation and regulations to build a team of more robust and versatile universal seafarers.

 During the year, there was a focus on mandatory functional and HSSE training for safe and efficient management of the ships and staff on board, with an emphasis on leadership and talent development.
 This included ship to shore attachments, shore conferences and engagement sessions for officers and ratings, as well as attachment with our partners for the development of next generation ship management tools.